How to increase hotel revenue in 2023 [15 Clever ways]

 See Oaky's upselling automation in action

-When demand is strong, and you only have a few rooms left to sell, you increase rates to boost profitability.
+When demand increases, and you have limited room availability, you increase rates to boost profitability.
 During times of lower demand, you offer a better deal and more value to win over hotel guests.

 That sounds straightforward on paper.
 But manually monitoring the market in real-time to spot and take advantage of all revenue opportunities is nearly impossible.
 Even the best revenue managers will admit that.